Are Balance Transfers Safe?

 Now, you may be worried about carrying out a balance transfer for other reasons, such as the impact it may have on your credit score.

-Well, like any application for new credit, you may see a temporary credit score ding related to the balance transfer.
+Well, like any application for new credit, you may see a temporary credit score ding related to the credit card balance transfer.

 This relates to your heightened risk when you “need new credit.”
-It’s not a big deal, just a standard signal creditors take in anytime you apply for something.
+It’s not a big deal, just a standard signal creditors take in anytime you apply for a new line of credit.

-In summary, don’t fret.
-If you have any questions along the way, both banks or credit card issuers will be more than happy to help if you call them directly.
+In summary, don’t panic.
+If you have any questions along the way, the banks and credit card issuers will be more than happy to help if you call them directly.
+Just steer clear of their over-the-phone offers, assuming they aren’t as good as what you find online.

 Tip: What credit score do you need for a balance transfer?